 THE ORIGINATION OF THE LAKE HAVASU “STICKER A MUSSEL” INVASIVE SPECIES PROGRAM

-The Lake Havasu Marine Association (LHMA) has been aware of the mussel situation for over four years (2012) but we were frankly caught off guard when reports of $500 tickets for “moving a mussel” and what was happening at bordering states started to emerge.
+The Lake Havasu Marine Association (LHMA) has been aware of the mussel contamination situation along the lower Colorado River since 2012, but we were frankly caught off guard when reports of $500 tickets for “moving a mussel” and what was happening at bordering states started to emerge.
 After discussions from a very knowledgeable and valuable resource at Lake Mead, Level 2 Invasive Species Trainer Dee Davis, it became apparent there was an growing threat to the freedom to trailer boats across State lines, as well as from your home base to Lake Havasu and back home.
 Armed with that concern and the need to find out more, Jim Salscheider booked a seat at Dee’s Level 2 training class at Lake Mead.
 After two days of mussel school, it became abundantly clear the potential problem Lake Havasu faced: first and foremost, to our California boaters who make up over 90% of the boaters who travel to Lake Havasu would be faced with this dilemma.

 In our class were several inspectors from other States and literature from those States as well.
 We looked and listened and a solution to our problem started to emerge.